Dungeons & Dragons controversies: Mazes and Monsters

 As the role-playing game hobby began to grow, it was connected in 1979 of the disappearance of 16-year-old James Dallas Egbert III.
 Egbert attempted suicide in the utility tunnels beneath the campus of Michigan State University, then went missing for a month.
 His parents hired private investigator William Dear to find him.
 Dear discovered that Egbert played Dungeons & Dragons and also heard rumors that students went into the steam tunnels to play a live action version of the game.
 Dear knew little about the game, and speculated to the press that Egbert had gotten lost in the steam tunnels during one such session.
 The press largely reported the story as fact, which served as the kernel of a persistent rumor regarding such "steam tunnel incidents".
-Egbert's suicide attempts, and his suicide the following year (by self-inflicted gunshot) had no connection to D&D but resulted from clinical depression and great stress.
+William Dear clarified what he discovered in the 1984 book The Dungeon Master, in which he rejected the link between D&D and Egbert's disappearance.
+He acknowledged that Egbert's domineering mother and struggles with his sexuality had more to do with his suicide than his interest in role-playing games.

 In 1981, Rona Jaffe published Mazes and Monsters, a novel with a plot similar to the Egbert case.
 The book was adapted into the 1982 made-for-television movie Mazes and Monsters, starring Tom Hanks.
 In 1983, the Canadian film Skullduggery depicted a role-playing game similar to D&D as tool of the devil to transform a young man into a serial killer.
 Neal Stephenson's 1984 novel satirizing university life, The Big U, includes a series of similar incidents in which a live-action fantasy role-player dies in a steam tunnel accident.

-William Dear clarified what he discovered in the 1984 book The Dungeon Master, in which he rejected the link between D&D and Egbert's disappearance.
-He acknowledged that Egbert's domineering mother and struggles with his sexuality had more to do with his suicide than his interest in role-playing games.

 The publicity surrounding the Mazes and Monsters novel and film heightened the public's unease about role-playing games.
 But it also increased the sales of D&D game manuals considerably.
 For example, "sales of the Basic Set rose dramatically.
 Right before the steam tunnel incident, the Basic Set might have sold 5,000 copies a month.
 By the end of 1979, it was trading over 30,000 copies per month, and only going up from there".